0ldi/Timers/README.md

 Put `Timers` folder to `World of Warcraft\Interface\AddOns`

 # Known bugs
-* On the triggers tab (and their settings) is badly displayed inside the chatbox.
+* On the triggers tab (and their settings), text is badly displayed inside the chatbox.
 But it works fine, just display problem.
 * `/showtime` command does not work for RENDcd

 # Detailed description